TomMladenov/indi-viewer/README.md

 ## Usage

-Simply run Kstars and start Ekos with your devices or simulator instances.
+Simply run KStars and start Ekos with your devices or simulator instances.
 Then run the GUI tool and configure the ip address and port (default 127.0.0.1:7624 for a local indiserver)
 ```
 python3 indi-viewer.py